-Do you know what the word kimochi [気持ち] really means in Japanese?
-The word literally means feelings, sensation, and humor, but is that the only meaning of that word?
+Do you know what the word really means kimochi [気持ち] in Japanese?
+The word literally means feelings, sensation and mood, but is that the only meaning of the word?

-In this article we will delve into and examine in detail the word kimochi and its various meanings and uses in the Japanese language.
-I hope you enjoy this word that expresses a good feeling.
+In this article, we will delve deeper and examine in detail the word kimochi and its various meanings and uses in the Japanese language.
+I hope you like this word that expresses a good feeling.

-The word kimochi is composed of 2 ideograms meaning energy, spirit, mind and heart (ki – 気) and holding, carrying, possessing (持ち).
+The word kimochi is made up of 2 characters that mean energy, spirit, mind and heart (ki – 気) and hold, carry, have possession (持ち).
 So we can keep in mind that the word involves holding something in our mind and heart.
-It also means preparation, readiness, attitude and sympathy.
+Also, it means preparation, readiness, attitude and sympathy.

-Despite its overall meaning of feeling, this word has gained some popularity on the Internet because of its use during sex to demonstrate pleasure.
-So be careful how you speak or use that word so as not to get a perverted idea.
+Despite its global meaning of feeling, this word has gained some popularity on the internet because of its use during sexual intercourse to demonstrate pleasure.
+So be careful with the way you say or use that word, so as not to give a perverted idea.

-There are other words to express feelings like kibun [気分] which is often used to refer to a feeling and feeling of the environment, atmosphere or physical as cold and heat, as well as a state of mind or temperament.
-Another word that means to feel is kanji [感じ] which also involves having an impression or feeling something.
+There are other words to express feelings like kibun (気分) which is often used to refer to a sensation and feeling of the environment, atmosphere, or physique such as cold and heat, and also a state of mind or temperament.
+Another word that means to feel is kanji (感じ) which also involves having an impression or feeling something.

-The word kimochi can also be used with the meaning of heart, inclination (decision, choice) and mind (opinion, desire).
-With so many meanings and applications, we must study phrases and contexts to understand the essence of this word that passes on many idiomatic meanings.
+The word kimochi can also be used to mean heart, inclination (decision, choice) and mind (opinion, desire).
+With so many meanings and applications, we must study phrases and contexts to understand the essence of this word that passes many idiomatic meanings.

-We have created an article showing other words that are also used to express feelings, you can read this article by clicking here.
+We created an article showing other words that are also used for express feelings, you can read this article by clicking here.